Wednesday, November 6, 2024

 So we in America assume we are following our desires and that those desires are self-chosen, but the truth is we’ve absorbed most of our desires from others.
 In this respect consumer behavior (the burning desire for some new fashion or product for example) is a microcosm of human behavior in general.
 Even including our choice of “beliefs” or ideological positions.
 For most of us, we don't so much choose our beliefs as mimic the beliefs of people we admire.
 We are monkeys.

-The question for me, then, is different.
+The question for me, then, is somewhat different.
 What social forces led younger generations to "choose" as they did?
-The answer to that is very complicated, and I'll hardly be able to address it here.
+The answer to that is complicated, and I'll hardly be able to address it in one email.
 But I can give some hints as to how I see this "choice."

 When the writers cited in that Substack post underline that the West has replaced Christianity with a Void, what they mean is that our culture has made the Desiring Self the origin of all values.
 “Woe to you if you offend my Desiring Self!”
 This may well stand as one of the Ten Commandments of our new national religion.

-You point out correctly that everyone worships something, but the problem with the Desiring Self is that it can’t be a sane object of worship--or rather, the circularity of such worship means that the culture is bowing down to a Void.
+You point out that "everyone worships something," but the problem with the Desiring Self is that it can’t be a sane object of worship--or rather, the circularity of such worship means the culture is bowing down to a Void.
 Worshipping oneself is an illness, not a civilizational model.

 We Americans believe we champion freedom, and we do, but what has happened beginning in the last century is that our concept of freedom has shifted radically.
 The Founders of the 18th century, and really all of the historical West, would look at our way of talking about freedom and immediately see a glaring problem.